alipzsh/knowledge-base/lab.md

 ## methods of auto deploying an ISO

+you could either clone an image or use the image as base and build on top of it (thin image, faster, less reason for lxc) which you could also turn into a flat image later.

+  Flatten the thin image before moving: `qemu-img convert -O qcow2 noble-thin.qcow2 noble-full.qcow2`

 1. unattended installation from ISO: kickstart to install an OS

 2. prebuilt cloud images